 - If you are in Windows, can you see your programmer listed in the Device Manager?
 The Device Manager should show three devices: under “Universal Serial Bus devices” should be “Pololu USB AVR Programmer v2.1” (or v2), and under “Ports (COM & LPT)” should be “Pololu USB AVR Programmer v2.1 Programming Port” and “Pololu USB AVR Programmer v2.1 TTL Serial Port” (or v2) and there should be no error symbols on the icons representing these devices.

 - On Windows, your computer will only let one program at a time have a given COM port open.
-If you are connected to your programmer’s programming port using another program, such as a terminal or a second instance of Atmel Studio, you will not be able to connect to that same COM port with your programming software.
+If you are connected to your programmer’s programming port using another program, such as a terminal or a second instance of Microchip Studio, you will not be able to connect to that same COM port with your programming software.
 Please make sure you do not have any terminal programs connected to your programmer’s programming port.
-If you have multiple versions of Atmel Studio running, make sure that you have closed the Device Programming dialogs in all of them.
-When the Device Programming dialog is open and the Apply button at the top is grayed out, that instance of Atmel Studio has an open connection to your programmer’s programming port.
+If you have multiple versions of Microchip Studio running, make sure that you have closed the Device Programming dialogs in all of them.
+When the Device Programming dialog is open and the Apply button at the top is grayed out, that instance of Microchip Studio has an open connection to your programmer’s programming port.

 - See Section 4.1 for some tips on USB troubleshooting for Windows.